directus/directus/docs/configuration/data-flows/operations.md

 	<source src="https://cdn.directus.io/" type="video/mp4" />
 </video>

-Output something to the server-side console.
-A key tool for troubleshooting data flow configuration.
+Output something to the console.
+This will appear in both the server side and in-app Sidebar Console Log.
+This is key tool to help troubleshoot Data Flow configuration.

 ### Options

 - **Message** — Sets message to log.

-### Logs
+### View Logs

-You will be able to see your console logs for the given Data Flow from the Sidebar.

-1. Open Logs and a list of timestamps will appear.
+1. Open Logs in the Sidebar and a list of timestamps will appear.
 2. Click the timestamp to see the values logged at that moment.
 3. Click <span mi btn muted>close</span> to close the log.